process-engine/example_processes/ParallelGateway/README.md

 It starts the parallel execution of two functions.
 One should take 1 second, the other 3 seconds.
 When everything is done, an inclusive parallel gateway finishes the process.

+## How to verify that it worked

+Both parallel running functions return a text after they are done, which is going to be written to `token.history`.

+Therefore, once the process has finished, you should be able to retrieve the following two entries from `token.history`:
+- `st_longTask: 'longRunningFunction has finished'`
+- `st_veryLongTask: 'veryLongRunningFunction has finished'`